 Town of Banff Practicalities

 If you have trouble finding an affordable room in Banff, consider taking a trip farther east to Canmore, a lively little city on Hwy-1, just east of the park’s boundary, where the nonprofit Alpine Club of Canada operates the HI-Canmore Hostel (403/678-3200 ext.
-0, C$27).
+0, C$30 and up).

 Restaurants in Banff are plentiful, good, and wide-ranging—there are over 100, which works out to 1 for every 70 or so residents.
 One of the most popular places with locals and visitors alike is Melissa’s Missteak (218 Lynx St., 403/762-5511, daily 7am-9:30pm, daily 7am-11pm summer) on the west side of downtown.
 Housed in a 1928 log building with a nice bar and an outdoor deck, Melissa’s serves great pancakes (with real maple syrup) and beefy burgers.
 The ever-popular Wild Bill’s Saloon (201 Banff Ave., 403/762-0333) has good food and drink (mostly the latter) right at the center of town.
 Central Banff also has many Japanese restaurants and a Greek café.